 Injured by Defective Drugs or Medical Devices?

 Not sure if you have a case regarding a defective drug or medical device?
 Our personal injury lawyers can explain if you can join an existing lawsuit, or if you have a new case to bring forth.
-Since 1996, we have successfully helped more than a thousand clients recover from serious personal injuries.
+Since 1996, we have successfully helped more than a thousand clients across southern Louisiana, including clients in Lafayette, Lake Charles, Calcasieu Parish and Sulphur, recover from serious personal injuries.

-Even if a medication, medical device or other product is FDA approved, it could still be dangerous.
+Even if a medication, medical device or other product is U.S. Food and Drug Administration (FDA) approved, it could still be dangerous.
 The FDA may not issue a recall or warning until a number of victims come forward.